Renascent (band)

-Renascent is an unblack metal band that originated in Helsinki, Finland, and the core of the band now currently reside in Bloomington, Indiana.
-The band has released an EP titled, Demon's Quest in 2004 and a full length titled Through Darkness in 2005.
+Renascent is a Finnish unblack metal band from Helsinki.
+The core of the band now reside in Bloomington, Indiana.
+The band has released the EP Demon's Quest in 2004 and the album Through Darkness in 2005.
 The band released their sophomore album, Praise of the Lord God Almighty, on 5 November 2016.
 The band is openly Christian.
 The band has been compared to Dimmu Borgir and Old Man's Child.

 History

-Renascent started in the beginning of the year 2003, with drummer Jani Stefanovic meeting guitarist Eero Tertsunen and keyboardist Mikaela Akrenius.
-The band official came up with their name the same week bassist Voitto Rintala joined the band.
-In Summer 2004, the band hired Barry Hilliden as their vocalist and the band recorded their debut release Demon's Quest.
-In 2005, the band released Through Darkness and soon after the release, Stefanovic and Hilliden both departed from the band.
-Stefanovic then formed the band Miseration with former Scar Symmetry vocalist Christian Älvestam.
-The band remained inactive until around 2014, when the band started recording a new album.
-The album was scheduled to be released in 2016 with Tertsunen on vocals and guitar, Rintala on bass, Akrenius on keyboards and new member Markus Saarela on drums.
-The album, Praise of the Lord God Almighty was released on 5 November 2016.
+Renascent started in 2003 with drummer Jani Stefanovic meeting guitarist Eero Tertsunen and keyboardist Mikaela Akrenius.
+They named the band the same week bassist Voitto Rintala joined.
+In Summer 2004, the band hired singer Barry Hilliden and recorded their debut release, Demon's Quest.
+In 2005, the band released Through Darkness and soon after, Stefanovic and Hilliden departed the band.
+Stefanovic formed Miseration with former Scar Symmetry vocalist Christian Älvestam.
+The band remained inactive until around 2014, when they started recording a new album.
+The album was scheduled for release in 2016 with Tertsunen on vocals and guitar, Rintala on bass, Akrenius on keyboards, and new drummer Markus Saarela.
+The album, Praise of the Lord God Almighty, was released on 5 November 2016.